Arrival

 Which Korean bank is best for foreigners?

 KEB Hana Bank is widely considered the most foreigner-friendly, with English-language app support and dedicated international banking branches.
 Woori Bank and Shinhan are good alternatives.
 IBK (Industrial Bank of Korea) is popular with foreign workers on E-series visas.
-Avoid KB Kookmin if your Korean is limited, their English support is weaker.
+Avoid KB Kookmin if your Korean is limited, as their English support is weaker.

 How long does it take to open an account?